hungertreats/hungertreats.github.io/_posts/2017-08-19-eggless-peanut-butter-cookies.md

       the sugar content to 175 grams.\n* Skip adding salt if you are using salted butter."
 footer: |-
   <p>Homemade Peanut Butter Cookies are ready to eat.
-Enjoy them and do let us know if you try this recipe at home!
+Enjoy them and do let me know if you try this recipe at home!
 Leave a comment, take a picture, post it on Instagram and tag me @deepika2808.</p>
   <p>Happy Baking! :)</p>
 ---